beckn/missions/UEI/implementation_guide_P2P_energy_trade.md

 **Discovery**:

 - Raj logs into the preferred Consumer app.
-- He posts the requirement for 15 kWh of energy, specifying:
+- He searches for 15 kWh of energy, specifying:
     Time: 11 am to 3 pm
     Price: Willing to pay up to Rs.
 3.25/kWh
     Duration: chooses the preferred time slot(s)
-- Raj reviews and confirms his request.
+- Raj receives a catalog of surplus solar energy available for sale that matches his search request.

-- The platform/network cross-references the listings.
-- Gate Closure: After a specified gate closure time, the system identifies a match between:
-    Rakesh's availability (15 kWh at Rs.
-3/kWh)
-    Raj’s requirement (15 kWh at up to Rs.
-3.25/kWh).
-- Both users are either notified of the match or they read the matching data and update their records.

 **Order**:

-- Raj and Rakesh negotiate and finalsie the price.
+- Raj selects a listing from Rakesh.
+Raj and Rakesh negotiate and finalsie the price.
 - Raj provides the billing information.
-- Both are allowed to make any last-minute changes up to X hours before the scheduled transfer.
 - Both Rakesh and Mr. Raj confirm the match on their respective apps.
 A contract/agreement is automatically generated between Rakesh and Raj General Store.

 **Fulfillment**:

+- Raj and Rakesh are allowed to make any last-minute changes in the order up to X hours before the scheduled transfer.
 - Between 11 am and 3 pm, 15 kWh of electricity is transferred from Rakesh to Raj General Store.
 - The transfer is monitored in real-time via smart meters to ensure transparency and accuracy.
+- Based on the actual consumption and production of solar energy at the consumer and the prosumer side, the order details are updated and the order is marked as fulfilled.
+- This transaction is adjusted in the regular bill cycle by the discom.

 ## Flow diagrams